Image workflow hub

 Legacy formats stay honest

-GIF, TIFF, BMP, and ICO routes exist where they add value, with decode and support limits explained instead of hidden.
+GIF, TIFF, BMP, and ICO pages exist where they add value, with decode and support limits explained instead of hidden.

-Use exact format routes when the source and destination are already clear.
+Use exact format pages when the source and destination are already clear.

 Use dedicated workstations for file-size, dimension, cleanup, print, and queue-based jobs.